sylviaji0225/J124Final/README.md

 _What is the youngest and oldest age of the deceased?Is there a significant change in the average or median age of the deceased from year to year?_

 Answer: Minimum is 13，the change is not obvious
-* Filter age columns from z-a
+* Add filter, sort by age from z-a
 ![6.1](https://github.com/sylviaji0225/J124Final/blob/main/question6%20screenshot1.png)
 1. create new pivot table
 2. Row:Year, Values: Average of age，Filter：delete blanks